-On behalf of KlimaDAO, Offsetra was tasked with applying their Proof of Stake (PoS) and Proof of Work (PoW) network emissions methodologies to compute the emissions associated with the Polygon network (including contracts interacting with Ethereum Mainnet).
-The completed analysis includes staking node hardware emissions as well as emissions from the energy consumption of their operations.
-Additionally, Polygon requested that emissions from contracts directly interacting with Ethereum Mainnet be accounted for, notably their checkpointing and bridging activities.
+On behalf of KlimaDAO, Offsetra was tasked with applying their Proof of Stake (PoS) and Proof of Work (PoW) network emissions methodologies to compute the emissions associated with the Polygon network, including contracts interacting with Ethereum Mainnet.
+The completed analysis includes embodied carbon and electricity consumption from validator nodes.

 Throughout the article you will see emissions totals denoted in ‘CO2e’.
 This is because the electricity grid emissions coefficients that serve as the basis for this analysis take into account ‘carbon dioxide equivalents’ of energy production emissions.
-Thus, the global warming potential of other greenhouse gases emitted during energy generation (e.g. methane emissions) are converted to an equivalent amount of carbon dioxide.
+This means that the global warming potential of other greenhouse gases emitted during energy generation (e.g. methane emissions) are converted to an equivalent amount of carbon dioxide.

-Polygon is a decentralized Ethereum scaling platform that enables developers to build scalable user-friendly dApps with low transaction fees, without sacrificing network security.
-By using PoS consensus, Polygon operates in an extremely energy efficient way.
+Polygon is a decentralized, Proof of Stake Ethereum scaling platform that enables developers to build user-friendly dApps with low transaction fees and energy consumption, without sacrificing network security.

 Offsetra is a Klima Infinity partner and a consultancy dedicated to pursuing on-chain emissions research.
 The team has carried out consulting mandates for Elrond Network, xDAI, KlimaDAO, and various blockchain-enabled platforms.
 Their Ethereum network emissions methodology was recently showcased by the Crypto Climate Accord in their latest report, Crypto Carbon Accounting Guidance.

-KlimaDAO demonstrates how a new monetary system—powered by decentralized governance and smart contracts—can be built that explicitly prices in carbon to economic activity.
-The DAO governs a 'decentral bank' and the monetary policy of its native carbon-backed currency (KLIMA).
-It has the aim of catalyzing a robust on-chain carbon market, and it allocates resources to build unique products serving as the interface to this emerging market.
-Ultimately, KlimaDAO serves to drive adoption and growth of the crypto-carbon economy.
+KlimaDAO demonstrates how a new ecosystem—powered by decentralized governance and smart contracts—can be built that explicitly uses carbon and puts it to work.
+The DAO has the aim of catalyzing a robust on-chain carbon market, and it allocates resources to build unique products serving as the interface to this emerging market.
+Ultimately, KlimaDAO serves to drive adoption and growth of the crypto-carbon ecosystem.

 Polygon is a blockchain that uses the PoS consensus mechanism.
 It is the running of staking nodes (which is done on a piece of physical hardware with a connection to the internet and a power supply) to secure the network that are the cause of the network’s electricity consumption.

-The methodological approach to identify the power consumption of a PoS network, established by University College London, is to arrive at an energy consumption per transaction metric (ctx).
+The methodological approach to identify the power consumption of a PoS network, established by University College London, is to arrive at a metric for the energy consumption per transaction (ctx).
 To achieve this, the number of transactions per unit of time needs to be considered (l), as well as the power consumed by a validator node (p, measured in Watt) and number of validators (nval).
 All variables are considered constant for the temporal scope of one year.
 Hence,

-As blockchains are typically decentralized and a full dataset to model the electricity consumption of a given network is rarely available, some assumptions are required to build up an understanding of the emissions and define 'p' in the above equation.
+As blockchains are typically decentralized and a full dataset to model the electricity consumption of a given network is rarely available, some assumptions are required to build up an understanding of the emissions by defining 'p' in the above equation.
 Hence, both low and high electricity consumption scenarios (based on the known specifications of utilized hardware) are created and averaged to achieve a best-guess estimate for all the validator nodes (100 in the case of Polygon) in aggregate.